PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter03/README.md

 | `net01.os` |`4`| `32GB` | `250GB` |`4 x 10GB` | Network Node|
 | `storage01.os` |`4`| `32GB` | `1TB` |`4 x 10GB` | Storage Node|

+> [!NOTE]
+> The mentioned resources are being used in large production environments.
+Feel free to adjust the specs based on available resources you have but staying with minimum requirements to avoid performance issues.

 The chapter uses the different tools and software versions: